md-plugins/md-plugins/packages/md-plugin-containers/README.md

 md.use(containersPlugin, containers, createContainer)

 const markdownContent = `
-:::note
+::: tip
-This is a note.
+This is a tip.
 :::

-:::warning
+::: warning
 This is a warning!
 :::
 `